vistamedia/socialmeta/README.md

 It may change in the future but that's the most reliable solution I found up to now.

 ## Disclaimer
 This plugin was created for a friend of mine running a Joomla! website.
 It was supposed to serve a particular purpose, because IMHO there was a lack on that particular matter.
 As it could be useful for anyone using Joomla!, we now **try to improve** it and to make it really **generic**.
-So, be confident, send me suggestions, and we will build together **the** solution to fix that **ONE FOR ALL** ;)
+So, be confident, send me suggestions, and we will build together **THE** solution to fix that **once for all** ;)

 ## Known issues and ... todo ;)
-- Create parameters to choose the automatical image creation mode
+- Create parameters to choose the automatical **image creation mode**
-- Use meta description from the object before using the text field (up to now it is how the description is fetched from the facebook url scrapper)
+- Use **meta description** from the object before using the text field (up to now it is how the description is fetched from the facebook url scrapper)
-- Manage JS errors of the video properties fetching engine (see fig.3-5)
+- Manage **JS errors** of the video properties fetching engine (see fig.3-5)
   - no image...
   - no description...
   - no video data...
-- Creation settings for visible elements
+- **Creation settings** for visible elements
   - Images: use image field or parse html
   - og:author (contact view) add or override
   - Add twitter:creator or override twitter:site
-- Implement category view (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)
+- Implement **category view** (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)
-- Implement menu component (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)
+- Implement **menu component** (soon - everything is ready, I just want to cleanup the `onBeforeCompileHead{...}` method)
+- Implement **Google+** as well (soon - I didn't have to study the effects of the markup up to now as I don't often use Google+ myself.)

 ## Limitation
 Up to now Socialmeta is only compatible with Joomla articles (com_content) and FLEXIcontent items (com_flexicontent).
 It only implements 2 objects from the open graph protocol: article and video.